r-halpin/fpga-audio-pipeline/README.md

 # fpga-audio-pipeline
 FPGA-based audio sampling pipeline using the ADS1115 ADC over I²C, with real-time UART transmission to a Python interface.
-Includes Verilog implementation, DSP in Python (bias removal, normalization), .wav export, and signal analysis via FFT.
+Includes Verilog implementation, DSP in Python (bias removal, normalisation), .wav export, and signal analysis via FFT.
 Built on Basys 3 at up to 860 SPS.

 # FPGA Audio Sampling with ADS1015

-This project implements a real-time audio acquisition and processing pipeline using a Digilent Basys 3 FPGA board, the ADS1015 ADC, and Python for data visualization and DSP.
+This project implements a real-time audio acquisition and processing pipeline using a Digilent Basys 3 FPGA board, the ADS1015 ADC, and Python for data visualisation and DSP.

 ## Hardware Overview